KatharineME/Recipe.how/asian_beef_stew.md

 Add the soy sauce, alcohol, fish sauce, hoisin sauce, and mix well.

-Add the chicken atock and mix well.
+Add the chicken stock and mix well.

 Cover and let stew for 1.5 - 2 hours.
 Stir occasionally.